visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Keywords

-- Up to 50 keywords supported
+- Up to 50 keywords supported.
+Ideal to 8-10 keywords
 - Supports 3-word phrases maximum
 - each keyword must be 3 or more characters
 - **Optimization Tips**: